datatrail-jhu/10_dsjob/manuscript/03_website.md

 o) Link to where you're taken when you click on your picture
 o) Link to where you're taken when you click on your name
 m) Programs and schools listed under "Education"
-o) what's listed under "Eduation" on home page
+o) what's listed under "Education" on home page

 {choose-answers:4}
 ?6 To what part of your website does the `[[education.courses]]` tag refer?

 C) Programs and schools listed under "Education"
-C) what's listed under "Eduation" on home page
+C) what's listed under "Education" on home page
 m) Menu at top of website
 o) Tabs included along the top of the website
 o) Icons included below your name